hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.3.3 =
-* Added compatibility with LearnDash Login form.
+* Added compatibility with LearnDash.
 * Added requirement to check the site config after changes in credentials.
 * Fixed activation of hCaptcha with empty keys.
 * Fixed autocomplete of the Site Key field by LasPass.